Mars 6

 The optimal conditions determined were as follows: for MAE, 65% EtOH, a temperature of 130 °C, and an extraction time of 34 min; for UAE, 61% EtOH, a temperature of 25 °C, and an extraction time of 15 min.
 After extraction, the solid phase was separated from the liquid extract by centrifugation at 8000 rpm for 15 min (Sorvall ST8, Thermo Scientific, Waltham, MA, USA).
 The liquid extracts were filtered using 0.2 μm hydrophilic PTFE syringe filters (Titan 3, Thermo Scientific, Shanghai, China).
 The filtered extracts were then transferred to vials for chromatographic analysis.

-Top 5 protocols citing «mars 6»
+Top 5 most cited protocols using «mars 6»

 About PubCompare